San Francisco fog: Variations

-A land-sea temperature-pressure gradient is not always necessary to drive the marine layer and low clouds onshore into the Bay Area.
-Winds ahead of an approaching cold front or low pressure system can also push the marine layer onshore.
+A land/sea temperature-pressure gradient is not always necessary to drive the marine layer and low clouds onshore into the Bay Area.
+Winds ahead of an approaching cold front or low-pressure system can also push the marine layer onshore.

-Another pattern variation occurs in connection with heat spells that reach the coast from inland.
-Such heat waves typically occur when an area of high atmospheric pressure orients itself in such a way that the northerly to northeasterly gradient becomes dominant, driving the marine layer out to sea south and west of the California coast.
+Another pattern variation occurs with heat spells that reach the coast from inland.
+Such heat waves typically occur when an area of high atmospheric pressure orients itself so that the north to northeast gradient becomes dominant, driving the marine layer out to sea south and west of the California coast.
 These spells typically end with what is called a southerly surge, when the northerly gradient relaxes, allowing the marine layer to "slosh back" up the coastline.

 Yet another variation occurs when the upper air becomes turbulent.
 Turbulence above the marine layer inversion can, depending on its severity, break up the marine layer.
-The most common causes of such turbulence are strong upper level low pressure areas, or the monsoon which occasionally extends northwestward from the desert areas of the U.S.
+The most common causes of such turbulence are strong upper-level low pressure areas, or the monsoon, a seasonal shift in wind patterns, which occasionally extends northwestward from the desert areas of the U.S. This shift in wind can disrupt stable atmospheric conditions, causing changes in the marine layer.

-There are also occasional extended spells when fog and stratus ("overcast") do not clear all the way back to the coast for several days.
+There are also occasional extended spells when fog and stratus ("overcast") do not clear back to the coast for several days.
 These extended periods of cloudiness are usually a consequence of a weak area of low pressure above the marine layer which increases its depth, making it more difficult for surface heating to evaporate the clouds within it.
 These periods of persistent overcast have inspired colloquialisms such as "May Gray", "June Gloom", "No Sky July" and "Fogust".

 Climate change

-Research published in 2010 showed that summertime fog in California decreased by 33% during the 20th century.
+Research published in 2010 showed that summertime fog in California decreased by 33% from 1950 to 2010.
 The decline in fog is generally attributed to climate change, and is concerning for the local ecology, for example the redwood trees.
+Climate change contributes to the warming of our oceans, directly resulting in less fog as ocean water is not cold enough to mix with hot, moist air currents to create fog.
 Lower fog levels are also problematic for the agricultural regions fog patterns support, such as the Napa and Salinas Valleys.
+Not only has the fog season shortened, lasting from June to September instead of from May to October, but the hours per day there is fog has shortened by about three hours.
 The attribution of the reduction in fog and of global warming itself to the Pacific decadal oscillation is generally rejected.

+Fog, however, may be a potential solution to other effects of climate change such as water scarcity.
+Already seen globally in places such as Kenya and parts of Southeast Asia, fog can be collected and turned into potable drinking water.
+Mesh nets have been developed to capture and store fog effectively.
+A Canadian nonprofit FogQuest has started testing fog harvesting in the Bay Area and along the California coast.